octobercms/october/modules/backend/widgets/table/README.md

 - `columns` - column definitions in JSON format, see the server-side column definition format below.
 - `rowSorting` - enables the drag & drop row sorting.
 The sorting cannot be used with the pagination (`recordsPerPage` is not `null` or `false`).
 - `keyColumn` - specifies the name of the key column.
 The default value is **id**.
+- `postback` - post the client-memory data source data to the server automatically when the parent form gets submitted.
+The default value is `true`.
+The option is used only with client-memory data sources.
+When enabled, the data source data  is available in the widget's server-side data source: `$table->getDataSource()->getRecords();` The data postback occurs only of the request handler name matches the `postbackHandlerName` option value.
+- `postbackHandlerName` - AJAX data handler name for the automatic data postback.
+The data will be posted only when the AJAX requests posts data to this handler.
+The default value is **onSave**.

 ## Client-side helper classes